Continental Hospitals launches ‘Humanity wins’ Community Outreach Program for Cancer Awareness

 Breast Cancer is a disease which is hard to detect unless we observe the symptoms and understands when to approach a doctor.
 If each of us understand this disease, educate people around us about it and watch for its signs, we will win- as humanity and will be able to fight the battle of cancer together”.

-“Through this Humanity Wins initiative, We want to tackle cancer from all angles and this will be achieved through students of neighbouring schools/colleges who would be empowered with education on Cancer prevention and an awareness booklet about can-cer and early detection.
+“Through this Humanity Wins initiative, we want to tackle cancer from all angles and this will be achieved through students of neighboring schools/colleges who would be empowered with education on Cancer prevention and an awareness booklet about cancer and early detection.
 This booklet would contain information about the different types of cancers, their symptoms and risk factors and how to detect them.
-These stu-dents would reach out door to door in the neighborhood with the help of Community Leaders and spread awareness about early detection of cancer, said Dr Suneetha M, Senior Radiation Oncologist."
+These stu-dents would reach out door to door in the neighborhood with the help of Community Leaders and spread awareness about early detection of cancer, said Dr Suneetha M, Senior Radiation Oncologist.”